1 Missed Call

 Chris DukeWriter & Performer

-Diagnosed with ADHD at 39, Chris found that medication finally unlocked the ability to translate music from his head to the piano.
+Diagnosed with ADHD at 39, medication finally unlocked the ability to translate music from head to piano.
 That breakthrough directly created this show.
-It comes from inside the subject, not from a safe distance.

 Lisa DukeDirector

-BA (Hons) English and Drama, trained at The Space Dundee.
-Lisa returns to theatre with absolute clarity about the kind of work she wants to make — work that matters, earns its place, and treats its audience as intelligent adults.
+Lisa returns to theatre to make work that matters, earns its place, and treats its audience as intelligent adults.

-Tickets are on sale now.
-Leave your email and we’ll keep you updated about the show.
+Leave your email and we’ll keep you updated about show news and ticket availability.

 You’re on the list.
 We’ll be in touch.